 Companies should always be happy to talk about what they do to keep you and your other passengers safe.
 This includes being willing to share insurance coverage limits, what their maintenance programs are like, the age and condition of their coaches, their drivers’ experience and training levels, and the like.
 Shy away from any company that just wants your money and isnot willing to discuss how they will keep you safe.

 Check the FMCSA Safer system.
 The regulatory agency that oversees the safe operation of commercial vehicles in the USA has a system where you can see a lot of important data about the companies you are shopping.
 Ask for a DOT number and use that to search.
 This will make it easier to find the right provider as there are a lot of companies with similar names.
 The FMCSA can tell you if the transportation company you are considering has the highest available rating of SATISFACTORY.
 It will also show you other interesting information, such as the number of buses they operate and how many commercial drivers they employ.
 You can also see recent inspection results and how they stack up against the national averages.

 Choose service over price whenever possible.
-There are a lot of things where choosing the lowest cost provider may be a good idea, then there are things where picking something just because it is the cheapest is not such a great plan.
+There are a lot of things were choosing the lowest cost provider may be a good idea, then there are things where picking something just because it is the cheapest is not such a great plan.
 For example, 50% off day-old sushi, $25 eye laser surgery, and booking transportation!
-Transportation is nota commodity and every company is different.
-Some offer newer buses, better service, more friendly or trained drivers, onboard amenities like wifi and even the ability to watch movies on your own device just like the airlines.
+Transportation is not a commodity and every company is different.
+Some offer newer buses, better service, more friendly or trained drivers, onboard amenities like wifi, and even the ability to watch movies on your own device just like the airlines.
 As you can imagine, others may not deliver the service, equipment, or even experience, you want.
-While price will inevitably be an important part in your shopping experience, choose the company that fits your needs best and you will ensure a better experience.
+While price will inevitably be an important part of your shopping experience, choose the company that fits your needs best and you will ensure a better experience.